 References & Notes

 This essay is a recasting of what I’ve learned over a career.
 It was presented at O’Reilly Media’s FOO Camp 2005 (thanks to those that came).
 Many of the same core ideas are expressed for a wide audience in my book How Design Makes The World.

-I did not refer to any books or sources in writing this essay, but several come to mind as references.
+I did not refer directly to books or sources in writing this essay, but several come to mind as references.

 - The design of everyday things, Don Norman.
 This is most well known UI design and human factors book in the world.
 It serves as a fantastic introduction to thinking about the mental processes people use to interact with the world and breaks down why many objects are so prone to causing frustration.
 It’s well written and filled with pictures.
 But it does not offer a solution or a process for avoiding failure.